 Blueberry Sauce

-- Sift the flour and baking soda right into the bowl.
-Fold just until there are no dry streaks.
-Add the graham crumbs and fold a few times to form ribbons.2 ⅛ cup all purpose flour, ½ teaspoon baking soda, ½ cup graham cracker crumbs
+- Sift the flour, baking soda, and cinnamon right into the bowl.
+Fold just until there are no dry streaks.2 ⅛ cup all purpose flour, ½ teaspoon baking soda, 1 teaspoon ground cinnamon

 - Chill the cookie dough for at least 30 minutes or overnight.
 Meanwhile, make the cream cheese filling.

-Assembly
+Filling and Assembly

-- Preheat oven to 355°F (180°C)
+- Preheat oven to 355°F (180°C).

 - Bake for 12-14 minutes or until the bottoms are slightly golden brown.
-You don’t want to overbake because you want them to stay soft inside.
+You don’t want to overbake because you want them to stay soft inside

 Kimlin